 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Aldactazide (hydrochlorothiazide / spironolactone)

-- Side Effects
+- Aldactazide Side Effects

 - During Pregnancy

 - Drug Images

 - 2 Reviews – Add your own review/rating

 - Drug class: potassium sparing diuretics with thiazides